Today we're talking limonene. Specifically, what are the health benefits of limonene and where can you find them.

 So, as good as that killer hot sauce you dumped on your mahi-mahi street tacos tasted, you don't want it coming back as part of a burning, regurgitated mess.

 It coats the esophagus and may help neutralize stomach acid.
-It assists in the body's natural peristalsis (the waves in your stomach and intestines that push contents downward, rather than upward) to reduce GERD.
+It assists in the body's peristalsis (the waves in your stomach and intestines that push contents downward, rather than upward) to reduce GERD.
 And it increases gastric mucus production to promote gut healing.

 Acts as Anti-inflammatory and Antioxidant for Your Digestive Tract